What this calculator tells you

 Related cat calculators

-If you’re building a broader picture of your cat’s wellbeing, you may also find these tools useful: Cat BMI calculator, feeding cost planner, and purr relaxation estimator.
+If you are building a broader picture of your cat’s wellbeing, you may also find these tools useful: Cat BMI calculator, feeding cost planner, and purr relaxation estimator.
+Used together, they can help you connect age, body condition, routine care, and day-to-day comfort rather than looking at any single number in isolation.